jazzband/geojson/README.rst

 Installation
 ------------

 python-geojson is compatible with Python 2.6, 2.7, 3.2, and 3.3.
-It is listed on `PyPi as geojson`_.
+It is listed on `PyPi as 'geojson'`_.
 The recommended way to install is via pip_:

 .. code::